Explore the Tahoe National Forest

-The Tahoe National Forest has an abundance of wonderful places to explore including:
+The Tahoe National Forest has an abundance of wonderful places to explore...

-deeply incised canyons
+- deeply incised canyons

-wildflower laden meadows
+- wildflower laden meadows

-rough and tumble rivers and
+- rough and tumble rivers and

-serene lakes and reservoirs
+- serene lakes and reservoirs

 We invite you to explore these special places, keeping in mind that this is a popular forest.
 Interstate 80 enables easy access from San Francisco, Sacramento, and Reno in just an hour or two.
-With this access, comes responsibility – please do your part to help keep the Forest clean and healthy.
+With this access comes responsibility; please do your part to help keep the Forest clean and healthy.

 Placer Big Trees grove is the most northerly stand of naturally occurring Giant Sequoias, Sequoiadendron giganteum, and is found 22 miles east of Foresthill overlooking the Middle Fork American River.
 This area has been designated as a Botanical Special Interest Area by the Forest Service.
-The trees have been a popular tourist attraction since the 1800’s and each bears the name of a prominent American.
+The trees have been a popular tourist attraction since the 1800s and each bears the name of a prominent American.
 A nature trail and picnic area offer visitors a nice lunch or rest stop.

 Historical Sites throughout the Forest provide a window into the past.
-Due to the early pioneer and mining endeavors, a wealth of historic townsites, encampments, trails, wayside stations, and mines can be found.
+Due to early pioneer and mining endeavors, a wealth of historic townsites, encampments, trails, wayside stations, and mines can be found.
 Some of these unique sites include:

-The Donner Camp Trail north of Truckee explains the history of the George and Jacob Donner families, trapped at Alder Creek while emigrating to California.
+- The Donner Camp Trail north of Truckee explains the history of the George and Jacob Donner families, trapped at Alder Creek while emigrating to California.

-The Kentucky Mine, near Sierra City was opened in 1850 and was in continuous operation for almost a century.
+- The Kentucky Mine near Sierra City was opened in 1850 and was in continuous operation for almost a century.
 Now a museum, it depicts the gold rush and later mining developments and is open for public tours.

 Historic Fire Lookouts throughout the forest can be visited and in some cases rented for overnight stays.

-Sardine Lookout (southeast of Sierraville) is currently undergoing renovation as a future rental.
+Sardine Lookout (southeast of Sierraville) has just completed renovations and is expected to become available as a rental soon.
 This lookout was also built by the Civilian Conservation Corps.
-Volunteers and the Forest Service are joining forces to restore this site.
 More information is available from the Sierraville Ranger Station, 530-994-3401

 Grouse Ridge Lookout (northeast of Nevada City) is also being renovated for future rental.
 This lookout is one of the earliest lookouts on the forest and was built in 1923.
 Volunteers and the Forest Service are working to raise funds and to restore this facility.
 More information is available from the Forest Headquarters 530-265-4531.